 Next, it says that we should use descriptive words if we have different variations of our product.
 Well, we also offer our services on mobile devices.
 We also offer deals on website packages, so I will use inexpensive and cheap.
 I also want to show that we are good so I will use the word quality and great.
 It cannot hurt to add more adjectives.

 So my list ends up looking like this, which isn’t that much.
-We are going to hit that button and receive a page layout that looks like the second image shown below.
+We are going to hit the ‘Generate My Keywords’ button and we will receive a page layout that looks like the image shown below.

 Now that we have our longtail keywords, it is time to explore the second option in Keyword Planner.
 We are going to highlight all of the longtail keywords and copy them.
-Then we are going to open up the keyword planner and click the tab that reads ‘Get Search Volume and Trends’ which should look like the image on the right.
+Then we are going to open up the keyword planner and click the tab that reads ‘Get Search Volume and Trends’ which should look like this.

 Fill the box with all of those longtail keywords by pasting them into the open field, then press ‘Get Search Results.’